adityapawar1/DynamixelArm/README.md

 Code for manipulating a a 3DOF arm made of 6 XM430-W350 daisy chained dynamixels in 2d space using inverse kinematics

-also didnt do the math which is the hard part, just implemented it in code
+also didnt do the math which is the hard part, just implemented it in code code for the Arm is is Arm.py, everything else is other ros nodes for controlling the robot

 Dependencies: DynamixelSDk, dynamixel_helper, pygame(for now), numpy